voxie/training-modules/Module-02.md

 ### Wrapping Up

-When you are done with all the exercises you should have 2 git repositories in your personal GitLab namespace ('PHP' and 'php-final').
-Please create a tag in each of these repos called `v1.2` with a message of 'ready for review'.
-Be sure your tags are pushed to the remote repository and are visible in GitLab, then add all team leads and the department manager to both repos with "Developer" permissions.
-Create an issue titled "Review Module 2 - General PHP Programming".
+When you are done, push your code to Bitbucket.
+You should have 2 repos, `PHP` and `php-final` in your personal Bitbucket namespace).
+Please create a tag called `v1.2` with a message of 'ready for review'.
+Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-Any required communication will again be done on the "issues" feature for the project so this feature **MUST** be enabled in the settings for each repo.
+Create an issue titled **Review Module 2 - General PHP Programming** and @mention all team leaders and department head.